opensanctions/site/_content/faq.md

 ### Where does the data come from?

 Our preferred sources are official datasets published by governments and other authorities all over the world; including commonly used sanctions and ban lists.
-In the future, we hope to also include information from media reporting, Wikidata and Wikipedia and litigation.
+Much of the data related to politically exposed persons is collected via Wikidata.
+In the future, we hope to also include information from media reporting, and relevant litigation.

 ### <a id="updates"></a> How frequently is OpenSanctions updated?